zhijieshi/cse3666/misc/rars.md

 in your browser.

-When viewing the raw file, you can also find out the link to the raw file and use the link in other applicatons, e.g., `curl` to download the file.
+When viewing the raw file, you can also find out the link to the raw file and use the link in other applications, e.g., `curl` to download the file.

 You can also simply copy the lines and paste into your favorite editor.